AngleProtocol/angle-docs/governance/angle-token.md

 With this vesting schedule, liquidity distributed through liquidity mining to the Community is guaranteed to be bigger than that going to team and early backers.

 In order to reduce the exposure of the funds potentially at risk in this contrat (this contract has been forked from Maker's `DssVest`), not all the 18% of the tokens that have to be distributed to the team + early backers + advisors have been initially put in the [Vesting contract](https://etherscan.io/address/0x43365213237ab259c707bc2cbc3e07d123ae2ad5).
-The `AngleMaster` multisig will regularly transfer tokens to this contract based on what's leftover in it.
+The `AngleMaster` multisig regularly transfers tokens to this contract based on what's leftover in it.

 For more details on the tokenomics, this article adds some details: